Merseburg Cathedral: Later history and renovations

 Since the Reformation the cathedral has not been the seat of a bishop.
 Martin Luther gave a sermon here in August 1545.

 Renovations aimed at restoring the "original" look of the church took place in 1839, 1844/5 and 1883–6, Baroque elements were mostly removed (excluding the tombs, high altar, organ and the façade of the princely vault).

 Damage sustained by palace and cathedral during World War II bombing were repaired starting in 1946.
 The interior was only finished in 1955.
 More exterior repairs followed in 1962-71 and the interior was renovated in 1972–4.
 Following reunification in 1990 (and especially after 2003) more extensive work was done both on the exterior and interior of the cathedral.

 A statue of Thietmar von Merseburg was added to the cloister in 2007.

 Today

 The church is now owned and used by a Protestant congregation within the Evangelical Church in Central Germany.

 It is open to the public.
 The Treasury exhibits altars from the 16th century, liturgical equipment, the so-called cloak of Otto I and the hand of Rudolf of Rheinfelden.
-The manuscript vault contains a 13th-century bible, a fragment of the Ravenna Annals, a manuscript from the 9th century and a 10th-century sacramentary.
+The manuscript vault contains a 13th-century Bible, a fragment of the Ravenna Annals, a manuscript from the 9th century and a 10th-century sacramentary.
 The incantations vault holds a facsimile of the Merseburg Incantations or Merseburger Zaubersprüche.
 The southern wing now houses :de:Europäisches Romanik Zentrum (European Centre for Romanesque Art).

 Merseburg Cathedral is known in musical circles for its large romantic organ, built by Friedrich Ladegast in the mid-19th century.

-The Merseburg Cathedral also had a brief appearance in the 2014 film "The Monuments Men", directed by George Clooney.
+Merseburg Cathedral also had a brief appearance in the 2014 film "The Monuments Men", directed by George Clooney.